rks101/cs4all/README.md

 **First programming language**

-Often, this question is brought up around curriculum rejig or for new first-year admissions - what should be the first programming language that should be taught at the campus to new undergrads?
+Q. Often, this question is brought up around curriculum rejig or for new first-year admissions - what should be the first programming language that should be taught at the campus to new undergrads?

-A: Rather than teaching a single programming language itself to first-year undergrads (mostly common for all students or for a mix of disciplines), we can pick up something that teaches problem-solving and helps to visualize the bare-bone structure of programs.
-We can start with Scratch drag-and-drop, then introduce any interpreter (without an IDE/GUI) or an online playground, followed by solving problems using C or Scheme.
+A. Rather than teaching a single programming language to first-year undergrads (mostly common for all students or for a mix of disciplines), we can pick up something that teaches problem-solving and helps visualize the bare-bone structure of programs.
+We can start with Scratch drag-and-drop, then introduce any interpreter (without an IDE/GUI) or an online playground, then solve problems using C or Scheme.
 In the last part, we can introduce some web programming interfaces using online playgrounds and, finally, a scripting language.
-In this, we should pick problems around us, create an abstraction for smaller tasks, and try to find solutions using code.
+In this initial journey, we should pick problems around us, create an abstraction for smaller tasks, and try to find solutions using code.
+For students: developing logic is more important than how many programs you write daily.

 ----